gaia-platform/gaia-docs/articles/tutorials/writing-first-gaia-application.md

 **NOTE**

-The information contained in this document represents information about prerelease features of the product.
+The information contained in this document represents information about preview features of the product.
 Features might change when the product is released for general availability.

 ---